 You should always keep in mind that approaching seals is dangerous.
 Although they seem quite and slow, they are sometimes very aggressive (mothers with pup in particular).
-We suggest you to always keep at least five meters of distance from the seals.
-Look at your back !
+We suggest you to always keep at least five meters of distance from the seals, and to look at your back.
+Moreover, you should be very careful when approaching researchers during weighing and handling operations.